Skip to main content

 • Complying with federal Fair Housing laws and all California-specific rental regulations.

-Landlords also have important rights, such as the right to:
+Property owners also have important landlord rights, such as the right to:

-• Collect rent on the dates outlined in the lease.
+• Collect rent on the dates outlined in the lease or rental agreement.

 • Set reasonable property rules, including policies on pets, smoking, noise, or parking.